 In a second test on humans, students were paired with either a friend or a stranger and asked to evaluate the pain of their partner when holding their hand in ice water.
 When the undergraduates were then treated with the stress hormone blocker, they showed a greater empathy towards their partners.
-They both reported a greater experience of pain, and also showed more pained facial expressions and bodily movements when witnessing their partner's pain.
+They both reported a greater experience of pain, and showed more painful facial expressions and bodily movements when witnessing their partner's pain.